kn-lim/xivcrafter/README.md

   - General Rule: # of Lines * 3
 - **Will this work with any craft?**
   - As long as you are able to start the craft, the program will work on any craft.
+- **My craft didn't complete!
+What happened?**
+  - Usually, latency can prevent the keys from being inputted properly to the client.
+If this happens, cancel the craft and wait till the program completes the "craft".
+It should continue without having to reapply food and potion buffs.

 # TODO